ljutrk/air-traffic-app/README.md

-This is a Air Traffic App, test for Quantox.
+This is Air Traffic App.

+You can see live version at ljutrk.github.io/air-traffic-app